 Ann A.C.
 Steiger, PT, DPT, CHT

 Ann received her Master of Physical Therapy degree from Shenandoah University in 1993 where she earned the K. Madison Smith Award for Clinical Excellence.
-She developed a passion for the Upper Extremity and attended Drexel University to obtain her specialization in rehabilitation of the hand and arm in 2004.
+She developed a passion for the Upper Extremity and attended Drexel University to obtain her specialization in the rehabilitation of the hand and arm in 2004.
 The following year, she sat for a nation-wide examination to earn her credentials as a CHT (Certified Hand Therapist).
 In 2013, Ann received her Doctor of Physical Therapy degree from Drexel University, awarding her the highest degree available in the profession of Physical Therapy.
-Additionally in 2015, Ann received her Dry Needling Certification.
+Additionally, in 2015, Ann received her Dry Needling Certification.

 Specializing in the Upper Extremity allows her the pleasure of working closely with the hand surgeons at OrthoBethesda, creating an environment that fosters superior care as each patient recovers from injuries.
 Additionally, if any of the other physicians at OrthoBethesda request the skills of a DPT or CHT, she eagerly handles their cases.